-Step 9: After the bzip installation type and enter CD Python <version> in the Terminal window.
+#Step 9: Type and enter CD Python <version> in the Terminal window after the zip installation.
 The terminal will change the directories to the Python 3.3.4 folder on our system.

 - After pressing Enter, the python application software is created.
 This application software is creation takes time depending on the speed of our system.

 #Step 12: At this stage, the installation is almost done, and we need to give the administrator password to finish the process for; that type in the following code and press Enter.

 #Step 13: After typing and Entering the code, python will be installed in our system.
 Check the version by typing the “python – – version” code and check the particular version has been installed.
 Now we can perform python programming in our Linux system.

 Even though python works in various environments, the Linux operating system always has the edge over other operating systems.
 It is stable compared to windows, especially when we are using large bits of data, and even in the deployment process, the environments are mostly Linux.
 So, it is always better to practice python programming in the Linux environment.

 This is a guide to Installing Python on Linux.
 Here we discuss the introduction to the linux system, python in linux, and installing python on linux.
 You can also go through our other related articles to learn more –